-We also meet Sirius, my other favourite character.
+We also meet Sirius, my other favourite debut here.
 He's another character I would have liked to have seen more of, but Gary Oldman still makes the most of him, displaying a wide range of anger, insanity, sorrow, and unexpected tenderness.

-The returning actors all slip comfortably back into their roles.
+The returning actors are all great as well.
 With the child actors, you have the added bonus of watching them grow up, and this is the first film where it's really noticeable.
-They all do a great job.
 Daniel Radcliffe especially.
 I liked him from the get-go, but this is where he really grows into the role and starts to shine as an actor.
 In fact, he gives probably the best performance of the film.

-A detail I never noticed before, until my most recent rewatch of the HP movies for my reviews.
+A detail I never noticed before, until my most recent rewatch of the HP movies for my reviews here.
 In the first two films, Mrs Norris has distinct, unnatural red eyes.
 Here, however, they're a perfectly ordinary blue-grey colour.
 Interesting.